omgnetwork/omgnetwork.github.io/docs/blockchain-design.md

 > To create a valid transaction you must have access to the positions of all the UTXOs that you own.

 > **Note:** *Detailed documentation for the transaction encoding scheme used is pending.
 In the meantime, please refer to the implementation details in the  `elixir-omg` GitHub repo, here, https://github.com/omisego/elixir-omg/blob/master/apps/omg/lib/state/transaction/signed.ex#L35) and here: https://github.com/omisego/elixir-omg/blob/master/apps/omg/lib/omg/state/transaction/signed.ex#L41

-### Fees
-#### Child chain server fees
-A minimum fee is configured for the child chain server.
-Minimum fee is derived from the average of N different APIs.
-The central server is pinged so that fees are updated for current pricing.
-Further details may be found at https://developer.makerdao.com/feeds/

-Transactions below the defined minimum fee are rejected.

-#### Tracking and exiting fees

-The child chain operator is eligible to exit the fees accumulated from the root chain contract.
-The Watcher participates to track the correctness of fee exits.

 ## Watcher